HarshGundecha/cheatsheet_and_doc/Java+/java_web.md

   - go to deployements and upload .war file there

 - ## automatic (automation of above)
   - to enable auto update .war on each run/deploy, configure intellij to automatically pack and put .war file at required  path
   - refer pularsight video for exact "how to"

 ---

+- ## Open API Specification(OAS)
+  - open API documentation standard supported by linux foundation

+- ## Swagger
+  - helps in generating json based api documentation
+  - uses Open API Specification(OAS) as a standard format for documentation
+  - to be able to do so it uses a few additional annotations apart from already described ones in the EntityEndpoint of java REST api classes
+  - java even have swagger specific annotations for describing API with proper information
+  - documentation can include things like URI, parameters, response codes, response entities etc

+seperate class suffixed with EndPoint that serves as rest EndPoint and reuses Book repository under the hood

+# Spring
+- spring is a umbrella project
+- there are multiple projects under spring like data, secutity, core etc found at [Spring projects](https://spring.io/projects)
+- spring boot is at top of these multiple projects
+- spring cloud is at top of spring boot
+- you can start a preconfigured spring boot app from [Start Spring project](https://start.spring.io)

+# parts of spring
+we put each different type of file in their respective packages for e.g, controller, repository, model in their own packages (i.e also a seperate directory) table or entity structure and getter and setter in model db basic crud operation in dao db relate dother functions in repository business logic in controller which also uses methods defined in DAO JSP = view of codeigniter

+---

+spring.io/projects
+start.spring.io